TRAVEL. COVID-19. FLU.

 Can I bring someone with me to my appointment?

-In all cases you should attend appointments alone unless you require the assistance of a carer or are accompanying a young person.
+If you require assistance at an appointment, you may bring someone to support you with this.
 You can also bring young children with you if you don’t have childcare options.

 When should I arrive for my appointment?

-Please arrive on time for your appointment and not too early.
-If you arrive too early for your appointment you may be asked to queue outside.
+Please arrive for your appointment on time and not more than 10 minutes early.
+If you arrive too early for your appointment you may be asked to wait until your allocated appointment time.

 What should I wear to my appointment?

 Please dress for the weather as you may be required to wait outside for a short period before you can enter the venue.
-If you can, wear loose-sleeved or short sleeved clothing under your outerwear that will help the vaccinators administer the vaccine more efficiently.
+If you can, wear loose sleeved or short sleeved clothing under your outerwear that will allow the vaccinators to administer the vaccine more efficiently.

 About the Vaccines